GrewsomeC/AnthroZedsExtended/README.md

 The following mods are **not** compatible with Anthro Zeds Extended.
 Do not run these mods while Anthro Zeds Extended is running.

 * [Anthro Zeds mod](https://steamcommunity.com/sharedfiles/filedetails/?id=2930890411)
-  * Will at best duplicate some spawns, at best completely override what this mod does.
+  * Will at best duplicate some spawns, at worst completely override what this mod does.
 They do the same thing anyway, so there's no point.
 * Any other mods that spawn clothing on zombies by utilizing the UnderwearDefinitions method.
   * Will either add non-anthro spawns to the game, overwrite them, or do nothing depending on load order.
 Point being, if a mod adds clothing to a zombie when it spawns, it will probably cause issues.

 ## FAQ